kalife07/AgeExacte/README.md

 Enter the year, month, and day of birth to get the exact age.

-Run the code by launching index.html in the browser with Live Server.
+Run the code by launching index.html in the browser with the VS Code extension Live Server.